 - While dough rests, lightly coat a baking sheet with vegetable cooking spray or shortening.

 - Use a wet nylon spatula to scrape the sides of the container, pulling the dough away from the container sides and into the center of the mixture.
 Replace lid.

-- Select High speed.
-Turn the machine On and Off five times.
-Add additional water, 1 Tablespoon at a time, only if dough seems exceptionally dry.
+- Add additional water, 1 Tablespoon at a time, only if dough seems exceptionally dry.

 - Repeat process five times, scraping the sides of the container until the dough binds together into a soft, elastic mixture.